omegapointnorge/itv-kurs/dotnet-core-web/Instructions.md

 - Create an interface called `IWineInfoRepository`, containing a method `WineInfo GetWineInfo(int id)`.
 Also create the `WineInfo` class, containing the properties: name, vintage and country.

 - This interface will be the abstraction which the new wine controller depend upon.
-Create a new field of type `IWineInfoRepository` and set it throug the constructor.
+Create a new field of type `IWineInfoRepository` and set it throug the constructor of the WineController.
 This way we simply specify that the class needs some kind of wine info repository, but not specifically which implementation.

 ```csharp
 private IWineInfoRepository _wineRepo;